 - e-Portfolios will impress future employers.

-Compare the online data science curriculum with your university’s campus offering.
+Compare the online data science curriculum with the university’s campus offering.
 If it’s radically different, ask yourself why.

 Teaching quality is incredibly important, especially when it’s not face-to-face.
-Read up on faculty profiles — these folks should be some of the same people teaching campus programs.
+Read up on the data science faculty profiles — these folks should be some of the same people teaching campus programs.

 - If they’re full-time, tenured professors, are they working on cutting-edge research or collaborating with campus partners (e.g. IBM)?
 Have they won data science awards or research fellowships?
 You want folks who know what’s happening beyond the ivory walls.